|Course Length:||1 Year Full-Time|

 If you are joining the programme on a place commissioned by Health Education England, your tuition fees will be paid on your behalf by the public body.
 If you are joining the programme on a non-commissioned place, you will be liable for the payment of tuition fees.

-Tuition fees for UK students enrolling on the programme on a non-commissioned basis in academic years 2021/22 or 2022/23 will be £2,500 for the entire course.
+Tuition fees for UK students enrolling on the programme on a non-commissioned basis in academic year 2022/23 are still to be announced.

 EU/EEA and Swiss students who have settled or pre-settled status under the EU Settlement Scheme, as well as Irish nationals, may be eligible for the UK tuition fee rate.